 Many prisoners experienced only a form of punishment during childhood.
 Many of their parents did not know God, so in all likelihood, they were never properly trained to live in our society.
 Their childhood continues in prison now.
 They are being punished repeatedly without any defects of character getting changed.

 Not only are there missing factors at home, but in our schools.
 Today, all Biblical principles have been replaced by humanistic programs.
 Since prayer was removed from our schools in the ‘60s, we have seen the rebellion of our youth spread like wildfire through our society.
 As a result, the children have grown up rejecting God, with no understanding of sin.
 These children become the criminals and prisoners we are left with.
 But there is hope.

 We share the responsibility for the problems we see in our world.
 Just as prisoners are expected to take full responsibility for their crimes, we must all recognize our shortcomings and failures in this life.
 It is time for a change, and our leaders in authority have the greatest responsibility, that is, to train those in their care.
 But if they don't know God and have not trained their own souls and families, how can we expect them to train our prisoners?

 Since most were raised without fathers, prisoners need examples, those who reach out to help, showing love and mercy.
-Let us be thankful for the changes we see in corrections, and pray for God's wisdom to move in their lives as they humble themselves to Him.
-For instance, the California Department of Corrections and Rehabilitation has instituted the COMPAS program with success.
+Let us be thankful for the changes we see in corrections and pray for God's wisdom to move in their lives as they humble themselves to Him.
+For instance, the California Department of Corrections and Rehabilitation has successfully instituted the COMPAS program.